| |

 |

-How long do I have to pass all four sections of the exam?
+How long do I have to pass all four sections of the exam and do my grades expire?

 |